On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Layered Brownian Bridge Constructions

-The central idea in the \textit{Bessel Approach} is that proposal Brownian bridge sample paths can be simulated jointly with information regarding the interval in which they are contained (\algUEA\,Step 2), by means of a partitioning of Brownian bridge path space with an (arbitrary) increasing sequence, $\{a_\iota\}_{\iota\geq 0}$, $a_0 =0$, which radiates outwards from the interval $\big[(x \!\wedge\! y),(x \!\vee\! y)\big]$ demarcating `layers'.
-For instance, the $\iota^{\text{th}}$ layer is defined as follows,
+The central idea of the \textit{Bessel Approach} is that finite dimensional subsets of Brownian bridge sample paths can be simulated jointly with information regarding the interval in which they are constrained (Algorithm~\ref{alguea} Step~2), by means of a partitioning of Brownian bridge path space with an (arbitrary) increasing sequence, $\{a_\iota\}_{\iota\geq0}$, $a_0 =0$, which radiates outwards from the interval $ [(x \wedge y),(x \vee y) ]$, demarcating layers (recalling Definition~\ref{defnlayer}).
+We term this particular layer construction the \textit{Bessel layer}.
+For instance, the $\iota$th Bessel layer is defined as follows,

-The (smallest) layer, $\mathcal{I}=\iota$, in which a particular Brownian bridge sample path is contained can be simulated by inversion and retrospective inversion sampling as in \algBBL.
-The CDF of $\mathcal{I}$ can be written as follows (with reference to Theorem \ref{thm:gamma} and as shown in \cite{MCAP:BPR08}),
+The (smallest) Bessel layer, $\mathcal{I}=\iota$, in which a particular Brownian bridge sample path is constrained can be simulated by retrospective Bernoulli sampling and inversion sampling \cite{BKNURVG}, Section~2.1, as detailed in Algorithm~\ref{algbbl} (where we denote by $S^\gamma_k(s,t,x,y,\ell,\upsilon)$ as the alternating Cauchy sequence whose limit as $k\to\infty$ is $\gamma^{\ell,\upsilon}_{s,t}(x,y)$).
+The CDF of $\iota$ can be written as follows (with reference to Theorem~\ref{thmgamma} and as shown in \cite{MCAPBPR08}),

-Now, in order to simulate intermediate points (\algUEA\,Step 3), we need to condition on the layer simulated in \algBBL.
-In particular, denoting $D_\iota$ as the set of sample paths which are contained in the $\iota^{\text{th}}$ layer we have,
+Now, we require a method of simulating intermediate points (Algorithm~\ref{alguea} Step~4) from a Brownian bridge sample path restricted to remain in the Bessel layer simulated in Algorithm~\ref{algbbl}.
+In particular, denoting with $D_\iota$ the set of sample paths which are contained in the $\iota$th Bessel layer we have,

-where,
+where